 A court of summary jurisdiction dealing with an offence under this Act is to be constituted by a magistrate.

-94. Other powers of courts in criminal proceedings
+94. Courts’ other powers in criminal proceedings

 (1) Where proceedings in the Supreme Court or the District Court are taken against a person for contravening, or being involved in a contravention of, a provision of this Act, the Court, in addition to dealing with the offence charged, may —